 The Star of the South is a new frontier for Australia that would provide many benefits for local communities, Victoria and Australia for years to come.
-Based on initial investigations, the project:
+Based on initial investigations, the project would:

 Detailed studies have already been undertaken and more are commencing in the second half of 2019, to assess the feasibility of building and operating the project.
-The feasibility process will include:
+This includes:

-Throughout the feasibility phase, the project will progress through Victorian and Commonwealth Government planning approval processes, which is an essential step for any major project.
+Throughout the feasibility phase, the project will progress through government planning approval processes, which is an essential step for any major project.